-All London Councils have received funding under the MOPAC London Crime Prevention Fund (LCPF) to tackle priorities in the new London Police and Crime Plan.
-Harrow has been allocated £266,525 in year 1, and £186,376 in year 2 (after a 30% MOPAC top slice), which provides the authority with a combined 2 year allocation of £452,628.
-As part of this, the service have approved funding aimed at a programme of Violence, Vulnerability and Exploitation projects which will help us respond to the gangs peer review, and the rise in youth violence that we are seeing in the borough.
-There will be no impact upon existing service budgets.
+All Councils have received funding under the MOPAC London Crime Prevention Fund (LCPF) to tackle priorities in the new London Police and Crime Plan.
+Harrow has been allocated a combined two year (2017/18 and 2018/19) allocation of £452,000.
+As part of this, we have approved funding aimed at a programme of Violence, Vulnerability and Exploitation projects which will help us respond to the gangs peer review, and the rise in youth violence that we are seeing in the borough.